Create Bright & Vibrant Midtones

 How is a Midtone Luminosity Mask Made?

 A Midtone Luminosity Mask is made through a series of subtractions.
-To create the masks we are making a selection of the entire image, then subtracting away the areas that we don’t want included, as shown below:
+To create the masks we are making a selection of the entire image, and subtracting away the areas that we don’t want included, as shown below:

 M1: Select All, Subtract Lights 1, Subtract Darks 1